jimmyskull/LUAunit/doc/index.rst

 --output, -o FORMAT    Set output format to FORMAT.
 Possible values: text, tap, junit, nil .
 See `Output formats`_ --name, -n FILENAME    For junit format only, mandatory name of xml file.
 Ignored for other formats.
---pattern, -p PATTERN  Execute all test names matching the Lua PATTERN.
+--pattern, -p PATTERN  Execute all test names matching the LUA PATTERN.
 May be repeated to include severals patterns.
 See `Flexible test selection`_
---exclude, -x PATTERN  Exclude all test names matching the Lua PATTERN.
+--exclude, -x PATTERN  Exclude all test names matching the LUA PATTERN.
 May be repeated to exclude severals patterns.
 See `Flexible test selection`_
 --repeat, -r NUM       Repeat all tests NUM times, e.g. to trigger the JIT.
 See `Other options`_ --shuffle, -s          Shuffle tests before running them.
 See `Other options`_ --error, -e            Stop on first error.
 See `Other options`_